This post may contain eBay affiliate links. Please read our disclosure policy.

 On August 12, the Chicago White Sox will take on the New York Yankees in Dyersville, Iowa, at the “Field of Dreams” movie site.
 Already a highly anticipated contest, the game was delayed an additional year due to the COVID-19 pandemic.

-Shoeless Joe and seven of his White Sox teammates were banned from baseball for life for intentionally losing the 1919 World Series as promised to gamblers who funded them.
-No one, from the entry-level baseball fan to the hard-core seam head, can deny that this was one of the most interesting things that ever happened in the sport.
+Shoeless Joe and seven White Sox teammates were banned from baseball for life for intentionally losing the 1919 World Series as promised to gamblers who funded them.
+No one, from the entry-level baseball fan to the hard-core seam head, can deny that this was one of the most interesting things ever happening in the sport.

 By staging a game around an iconic and acclaimed film (based on the novel “Shoeless Joe” by W.P.
 Kinsella), Major League Baseball is inviting us to have a conversation on Jackson and his downfall.